rogsme/yams.media/content/advanced/port-forwarding.md

 - `VPN_PORT_FORWARDING` should be set to `on`.

 ## Automatically change to the forwarded port
-VPN providers can often change your fowarded port without notice, breaking your qBitTorrent connection.
+VPN providers can often change your forwarded port without notice, breaking your qBitTorrent connection.

 Fix this issue by adding these two environment variables to your Gluetun container:
 ```yaml